lino-framework/welfare/docs/tested/notes.rst

 ..
 How to test only this document:

-  $ python setup.py test -s tests.DocsTests.test_misc
+  $ python setup.py test -s tests.DocsTests.test_notes

 .. doctest init: